loader.conf — Configuration file for systemd-boot

 Boolean arguments may be written as

-The following configuration options are understood:
+The following configuration options in

 A glob pattern to select the default entry.
 The default entry may be changed in the boot menu itself, in which case the name of the selected entry will be stored as an EFI variable, overriding this option.